-The Deputy Director of Facilities - Capital Facilities position is an executive position in the Department of Public Works and Facilities.
-This position, through Division Managers, is responsible for planning, organizing and directing the operations of the Capital Improvements and Building Maintenance Divisions.
-This position reports either to the Assistant Director or the Department Director and is expected to implement multiple complex programs in the department including capital project development and facility master planning, and programs for facility maintenance and operations.
+The Building Maintenance Superintendent position is a key management position in the Department of Public Works and Facilities.
+This position is responsible for planning, organizing and directing the operations of the Building Maintenance Division.
+This position reports to the Deputy Director of Facility Services - Capital Facilities and is expected to implement complex programs in the planning and programs for facility maintenance and operations.